SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 4. Save the Power BI Desktop file.

-	*The file must always be saved prior to publishing to the Power BI service.*
+	>**Note**: The file must always be saved prior to publishing to the Power BI service.

 5. On the **Home** ribbon tab, from inside the **Share** group, click **Publish**.